dougeby/IntuneDocs/intune/troubleshoot-device-enrollment-in-intune.md

 **Issue**: An enrolling device may get stuck in either of two screens:
 - Awaiting final configuration from “Microsoft”
 - Guided Access app unavailable.
 Please contact your administrator.
-This issue can happen if there is a temporary outage with Apple services or if iOS enrollment is set to use VPP tokens showing in the table but there is something wrong with the VPP token.
+This issue can happen if:
+- there is a temporary outage with Apple services, or
+- iOS enrollment is set to use VPP tokens as shown in the table but there is something wrong with the VPP token.
 | Enrollment settings | Value |
 | ---- | ---- |
 | Platform | iOS |